 - Contactless payment

 - Room services or food ordering through QR code

-Trust me, delivering contactless experience to your guest doesn't mean you not care about your guests, but it is because you care.
+Trust me, delivering a contactless experience to your guest doesn't mean you do not care about your guests, but it is because you care.
 The effectiveness and the smoothness of the way you deliver it will then be something valuable to the guests.